 Water is not yet a constraint to development in the City.
 The City has a permit for 2,600 acre-feet of water per year.
 The City used approximately 2,553 acre-feet of water in 2020.
 The City's 1992 Water System Master Plan stated that SFREs use 220 gallons of water per day.
 It should be noted that one single-family home is one SFRE; a four-bedroom apartment is one SFRE; a three-bedroom apartment is 0.9 SFRE; a two-bedroom apartment is 0.75 SFRE; and a one-bedroom apartment is 0.6 SFRE.
 For the purposes of this Housing Element and determining water capacity, it was assumed that SFREs use between 4,786 and 12,000 cubic feet (CF) per year, the City estimates it can accommodate up to 455 SFRE given its current water supply, thus the City has adequate water supply to accommodate the 189 dwelling units allocated by RHNA.
+Crescent City has a permitted annual production of 1,194 million gallons of potable water a year.
+2020 was the last year data was collected on Crescent City water usage.
+In 2020 Crescent City used 618.083 million gallons of water.
+It is projected that water usage will reduce mirroring population projections for the City (2020, Crescent City).

 The 2022 connection fee for a single SFRE is \$2,700.00 per SFRE.